Drakken/SMA_star/doc/USERS-GUIDE.md

 the type of user-supplied modules that define search applications and can be passed to `SMA_star.Make`.
 A module of this type must completely describe the space of states  to be searched.

 - ***state***<br>
-the type of states that represent the results of full or partial solutions to the problem (including the initial state)
+the type of states that represent the results of full or partial solutions to the problem (or the initial state)

 - ***action***<br>
 the type of information required to specify an action that leads from a given state to one of its successors